-Dragon fruit is the most evocative Thai fruit.
-It’s sort of like a Dalmatian in a bright pink raincoat – utterly ridiculous, but you can’t stop staring.
-Certainly there are tastier fruits, but none more gorgeous.
-Some preliminary research told that dragon fruit grows on cacti, sort of a cactus tree.
+Certainly, there are tastier fruits, but none more gorgeous.
+Some preliminary research told me that dragon fruit grows on cacti, sort of a cactus tree.
 Need to know more?
 Looking at your fruit bowl askance?
 Me too, let’s go.

 Growing your own dragon fruit

-Here’s some not-at-all surprising news: the dragon fruit seeds I planted on Koh Samui have grown about 1,000 times faster than those I tried to grow in “cold country with actual winter”.
+Here’s some not-at-all-surprising news: the dragon fruit seeds I planted on Koh Samui have grown about 1,000 times faster than those I tried to grow in “cold country with actual winter”.
 As a cactus of sorts, they’ll thrive on neglect as well.
 If you have warmth, humidity and sunshine outside (or anything approximating it inside), you’ll have great success.

 How to grow your own dragon fruit?

 To get a major head-start, begin with a dragon fruit plant.
 After twelve-plus years with my dragon fruit experiment (growing from seed with minimal sunlight), I basically have an extended dragon fruit cutting – do yourself a favour and skip the early stuff.
 (If you want to exactly replicate my methods, you would steal a piece of dragon fruit from a fruit plate at a hotel brunch and use those seeds.
 It’s free, but excruciatingly slow).

 I like to play God with my dragon fruit babies – days/weeks/months of neglect and total drought and then, one day, a tropical storm from a vengeful watering can.
 If you’ve set your dragon fruit up in a cactus pot with good drainage, it won’t suffer from an occasional watering – but don’t water too often.